parsabe/my-articles/README.md

 1. Data Mining Usage in CRM
 2. Synergy of Blockchain
 3. QCA
-4. An Analysis on Vulnerabilities (Vuls)
+4. An Analysis of Vulnerabilities (Vuls)
 5. Huffman Algorithm
+6. AI and Blockchain, Enhancing Security, Transparency, and Integrity